gassive/texJuliaCopyMatlab/README.md

 - Chinese teaching resources only copy English material, no original analysis
 - emmm, many other reasons ...

 My motivation is to solve above problems.
-I gave a private Matlab course in CMA 10 years ago, that repeating the Matlab examples may be quick way to master basic points of Julia.
+I gave a private Matlab course in CMA 10 years ago, that I think repeating those Matlab examples may be a quick way to master basic points of Julia.
 This is why I create this project, to study Julia by coding in practice.

 I hope to understand and use Julia in depth first, and help Chinese students understand and use Julia later.